jing-xiang/tp/docs/DeveloperGuide.md

 * Called whenever a new transaction is added to the transaction list.

 `Transaction(Member lender, ArrayList<Subtransaction> subtransactions,
+MemberList members)`
+* Constructs a transaction instance using specified lender, subtransactions, member list.
+* This constructor is used for storage methods only.

+`Transaction(Member lender, ArrayList<Subtransaction> subtransactions,
 MemberList members, String transactionTime)`
 * Constructs a transaction instance using specified lender, subtransactions, member list and transaction time.
-* This constructor is used for storage methods only.
+* This constructor is used for storage methods only on entries with transaction time.

 <ins>Transaction Methods</ins>